edenjp/react_app/README.md

 install [node.js](https://tecadmin.net/install-latest-nodejs-npm-on-ubuntu/) - ubuntu.

-In case you have problems rellates to the number of whatchers, run the command bellow:
+In case you have problems related to the number of whatchers, run the command bellow:

 ```
 $ echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p